 The reason this divergence between young-earth and old-earth creationists is relevant to the problem of evil is that Christians have traditionally believed that both moral and natural evil are a consequence of the fall of humanity.
 But natural evil, such as animals killing and parasitizing each other, would predate the arrival of humans on the scene if the earth is old and animal life preceded them.
 So, how could their suffering be a consequence of human sin and the Fall?
 My solution is to argue that the Fall had retroactive effects in history (much as the salvation of Christ on the Cross acts not only forward in time to save people now, but also backward in time to save the Old Testament saints).

 The book is a piece of speculative theology, and I’m not convinced of all of its details.
 It’s been interesting, however, to see the reaction in some Christian circles, especially the fundamentalist ones.
-Ken Ham has gone ballistic on it—literally—going around the country denouncing me as a heretic, and encouraging people to write to my theological employers to see to it that I’m fired for the views I take in it.
+Ken Ham went ballistic on it, going around the country denouncing me as a heretic, and encouraging people to write to my theological employers to see to it that I get fired for the views I take in it.

 At one point in the book, I examine what evolution would look like within the framework I lay out.
 Now, I’m not an evolutionist.
 I don’t hold to universal common ancestry.
-I believe in a literal Adam and Eve specially created by God apart from primate ancestors.
+I believe in a real Adam and Eve (i.e., an original human pair) specially created by God apart from primate ancestors.
 Friends used to joke that my conservativism, both politically and theologically, put me to the right of Attila the Hun.
-And yet, for merely running the logic of how a retroactive view of the Fall would look from the vantage of Darwinian theory (which I don’t accept), I’ve received email after email calling me a compromiser and someone who has sold out the faith (the emails are really quite remarkable).
+And yet, for merely running the logic of how a retroactive view of the Fall would look from the vantage of Darwinian theory (which I don’t accept), I received email after email calling me a compromiser and someone who has sold out the faith (the emails are really quite remarkable).

-When I first began following the conservative resurgence among Southern Baptists more than a decade ago, I applauded it.
+When I first began following the conservative resurgence among Southern Baptists in the 1990s, I applauded it.
 You have to understand, I did my theological education at Princeton Seminary, which was representative of the theological liberalism that to my mind had sold out the faith.
 The pattern that always seemed to repeat itself was that Christian institutions and denominations that had started out faithful to the Gospel eventually veered away and denied their original faith.

 With the Southern Baptists, that dismal trend finally seemed to be reversed.
 Some of the Baptist seminaries were by the late ’80s and early ’90s as liberal as my Princeton Seminary.
-And yet, the Southern Baptist Convention reversed course and took back their seminaries, reestablishing Christian orthodoxy.
+And yet, the Southern Baptist Convention reversed course and took back their seminaries, attempting to reestablish Christian orthodoxy.
 But Christian orthodoxy is one thing.
 A “canst thou be more conservative than I?” mentality is another.
-And this is what I see emerging.
+And this is what I saw emerging.

 What’s behind this is a sense of beleaguerment by the wider culture and a desire for simple, neat, pat solutions.
 Life is messy and the Bible is not a book of systematic theology, but to the fundamentalist mentality, this is unacceptable.
-I need to stop, but my book The End of Christianity has, more than any of my other books (and I’ve done over 20), been an eye-opener to me personally in the reaction it elicited.
+My book The End of Christianity has, more than any of my other books (and I’ve done over 20), been an eye-opener to me personally in the reaction it elicited.
 The reaction of Darwinists and theistic evolutionists to my work, though harsh, is predictable.
 The reaction of fundamentalists was to me surprising, though in hindsight I probably should have expected it.

-As for the “problem of good,” it poses an obvious and devastating refutation of the materialist position the moment one reflects on it.
+I’ve digressed.
+Let me return to your question on the “problem of good.”
+This problem poses an obvious and devastating refutation of the materialist position the moment one reflects on it.
 Whence the indignation of the New Atheists against the injustices and evils in the world, if the world is without value, if it is, as Dawkins puts it, a place of “pitiless indifference”?
 What is pitting these New Atheists so passionately against the objects of their outrage?
 Good?
 The Good?
 The Platonic form of Good?
 The goodness of God?
 The irony gets compounded when they need to explain holocaust rescuers or a Mother Teresa.